suranjanrana/fivetran-dbt/README.md

 $ dbt docs generate && dbt docs serve
 # Opens a webpage that showas all the repo, model and dependecies along with lineage graph
 ```

+## Connection in Fivetran

+- Got to Transformations
+- Click on Configure
+- Copy the SSH key and add it to the github
+- Fill up the details and connect